Nobody's Perfect (Deep Purple album): Track listing

 Some of the tracks are not necessarily included in every existing edition of the album.
 The original 1988 2LP release has 13 tracks, omitting "Dead or Alive".
 The 1988 cassette version includes "Dead or Alive", but omits "Bad Attitude".
-First 1-disc CD edition from 1988 consists of just 11 tracks, leaving out both of these and also "Space Truckin'".
+The first 1-disc CD edition from 1988 consists of just 11 tracks, leaving out both of these and also "Space Truckin'".
 Finally, all the indicated tracks were included on the 1999 2CD remaster.